ruanchaves/napolab/README.md

 python -m napolab
 ```

-This will download all the datasets from the Hugging Face Hub and save them in CSV format under the current folder.
+This fetches all datasets from Hugging Face Hub and saves them as CSVs in your current folder.

-If you would rather deal with the datasets in the format of the `datasets` library, you can also load the benchmark in this way:
+For the `datasets` library format:

 ```python
 from napolab import load_napolab_benchmark